oracle/coherence-js-client/README.md

 ...
 "dependencies": {
     "@oracle/coherence": "^1.0.0",
 },
 ...
 ```

 ### Examples

-> NOTE: The following examples assume the Coherence container is running locally
+> NOTE: The following examples assume the Coherence container is running locally.
+> You can start a container by running `npm run coh-up`.

 #### Establishing a Session